Archox4/human_playground/README.md

 # Human Playground

 A React + TypeScript + Vite project for experimentation and learning.
-Inspired by HUman benchmark an other.
+Inspired by Human benchmark an other.

 ## Tech Stack